appium/appium/docs/en/writing-running-appium/web/mobile-web.md

 #### Troubleshooting Chromedriver

-If your test target requires newer chrome driver version, [chromedriver_autodownload](docs/en/writing-running-appium/web/chromedriver.md#automatic-discovery-of-compatible-chromedriver) feature will help.
+If your test target requires newer Chromedriver version, [chromedriver_autodownload](docs/en/writing-running-appium/web/chromedriver.md#automatic-discovery-of-compatible-chromedriver) feature will help.
 It has been available since Appium 1.15.0 with the security option.
 Read the linked documentation to learn how to use it.